KonanM/tser/README.md

 ## Variable int encoding example

 Integers are compressed via variable int encoding.
 The basic idea is to indicate (in the highest bit of a byte) if there are following bytes.
-The first seven bytes are then used to store the lowest bits of the number.
+The first seven bits of a byte are then used to store the lowest bits of the integer.
 This way unsigned numbers from 0-127 only take 1 byte to store.
 Signed integers use zig-zag encoding so the range [-64,63] is encoded in one byte.
 See [protobuf encoding](https://developers.google.com/protocol-buffers/docs/encoding) for a more detailed explanation.